-1.1 To present the Audit and Governance Committee's finding following completion of its investigation into Anti-Social Behaviour in to Hartlepool.
+1.1 Non key decision.
+To present the Audit and Governance Committee's finding following completion of its investigation into Anti-Social Behaviour in to Hartlepool.

 - 2.1 In fulfilling the requirements of the Police and Justice Act 2006, the Council's Audit and Governance Committee, explored potential issues for consideration under its statutory crime and disorder scrutiny responsibilities. - 2.2 Following consideration of a wide array of potential topics, the issue of antisocial behaviour was highlighted as an issue of significantly importance for residents and the topic identified as the primary focus for Audit and Governance Committee's 2019/20 investigation. - 2.3 During 2019/20 the Audit and Governance Committee completed an extensive piece of work which culminated in the production of a detailed report.
-As Chair of the Audit and Governance Committee, I would like to present the Committee's final report and its recommendations, as attached at Appendix A, to the Safer Hartlepool Partnership. - 2.4 It is recognised that a detailed Action Plan will be needed to assist the Partnership in the formulation of an informed view on each of the recommendations.
-Whilst the Partnership's response to the report would normally be submitted to the Audit and Governance Committee within 28 days, it is recognised that this will not be possible as a result of purdah.
-On this basis, the Partnership is asked to receive the report and at its first meeting of the new Municipal Year formulate a response to its recommendations, based upon the Action Plan provided.
-The Partnerships response to the report will then be submitted to the Audit and Governance Committee and the implementation of its recommendations monitored on a six monthly basis.
+As Chair of the Audit and Governance Committee, I would like to present the Committee's final report and its recommendations, as attached at Appendix A, for consideration by the Safer Hartlepool Partnership (SHP). - 2.4 It is recognised that a detailed Action Plan will be needed to assist the Partnership in the formulation of an informed view on each of the recommendations.
+It had originally been intended that the SHP would consider the report at its meeting in March 2020, and report back to the Audit and Governance Committee within 28 days, however the Covid-19 pandemic has resulted in a delay in consideration of the report and production of an Action Plan. - 2.5 On this basis, the Partnership is asked to receive the report at its first meeting of the new Municipal Year, agree the recommendations contained within it pending formulation of a detailed Action Plan for submission to the Audit and Governance Committee.
+The Action Plan to be developed, implemented and monitored via the SHP, with the involvement of all partners.